 ECON/BUSN160Statistics for Business and Economics Designed to give economics and business students the quantitative skills necessary to understand as well as undertake a serious research project.
 The emphasis in this course is on statistical inference and basic econometrics.
 The principal topics covered are probability and probability distributions, sampling distributions, confidence intervals, hypothesis testing, and regression analysis.
 Computer software will be used to apply these techniques to relevant economic problems.
 Students may substitute MATH 260 for ECON 160.Prerequisite: ECON-101 with a C- or better.
 Cross-listed with BUSN-160

 ECON235Environmental and Resource Economics Study of the economic perspective of environmental and resource problems and issues; the management and allocation of renewable and nonrenewable resources; the trade-off between economic growth and environmental amenities; and the impacts of natural resource availability on economic growth.
 Emphasis on the development and application of economic theory to contemporary natural resource issues.Prerequisite: ECON-101 with a C- or better

 ECON265Issues in Urban Economics This course is both an introduction to urban economics and an in-depth study of one current urban issue.
 We will examine why cities exist, where they develop, and how they grow and decline.
 We will also study the economic aspects of contemporary urban planning and development policy issues such as land use zoning, housing, traffic congestion, publicly vs. privately provided goods.Prerequisite: ECON-101 with a C- or better

 ECON280Law and Economics Law and Economics studies the interaction between the legal system and the market system.
 It examines why law is necessary for markets to function and it uses economic principles to analyze laws.
 This course uses basic tools of economics to understand a variety of legal issues.
 Topics covered include property and contracts, civil vs. criminal law, antitrust, environmental regulation, and international trade policy and regulation.Prerequisite: ECON-101 with a C- or better

 ECON360Econometrics A course that focuses on econometric theory and practice.
 Topics covered include the classical regression model, serial correlation, and time series estimation.
 In this computer lab based course, students will apply econometric techniques to economic questions and issues.
 Prerequisite: ECON/BUSN-160 or MATH-260 or 261 and ECON-305 or ECON-306 Open to Junior and Senior Economics and Business majors and all Sophomores and First-Year students.

 ECON/BUSN380Research Methods in Economics This course is a required junior research seminar for those wishing to do a SIP in the Economics Department.
-The overarching goal of this course is for students to learn basic business research methods and skills sufficiently to complete a Econoics Department SIP successfully.
+The overarching goal of this course is for students to learn basic business research methods and skills sufficiently to complete a Economics Department SIP successfully.
 Rising senior class students will learn how to design meaningful research projects, organize and write a compelling literature review, collect and analyze data with statistical methods appropriate for testable hypotheses, and write a final research report.
 This course is mandatory for those planning to do a SIP in economics.
-A companion course, Research Methods in Business, will be taught at the same time.Prerequisite: ECON-305, ECON-306 and BUSN/ECON-160 Open to Junior Economics majors only.
+A companion course, Research Methods in Business, will be taught at the same time.Prerequisite: BUSN/ECON-160 and ECON-305 or ECON-306 Open to Junior Economics majors only.

 ECON/BUSN405International Trade Explores the gains from specialization and trade within the context of various international trade models.
 Studies the instruments of trade policy and their welfare effects and carefully explores the political economy of trade policy.Prerequisite: ECON-305